mozhdeh-farhadi/k8s_in_python/README.md

 ## How to run the python code

-From the open terminal and within the virtual environemnt, type the following command:
+From the open terminal and within the created virtual environemnt, type the following command:
 ```
 python main.py
 ```
+A list of options will be displayed, you can exit the program by typing :q.
 ### To get the list of Pods:
 Type in the terminal 1
 ### To get the list of containers of a Pod: